edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 channels:
   - defaults
 ~~~
-{: .output
+{: .output}

-By default conda only  searches the `defaults` channel, this is why we had to include `conda-forge` via the command line option `-c` in the previous episode.
+By default conda only  searches the `defaults` channel, this is why we had to include `conda-forge` and `bioconda` channels via the command line option `--channel` in the previous episode.

-To get more information about an individual setting run `conda config --describe <option>`.
+To get more information about an individual conda setting and its' possible values run `conda config --describe <option>`.
 For Example;

 ~~~
 conda config --describe channels